“Lafayette, we are here!”

 © 2009, Gary Lee Kraut

-Read two accompanying articles on France Revisited:
+Read this accompanying article on France Revisited:

 My Dear General: The Relationship Between Washington and Lafayette